Frequently Asked Questions (FAQ) for the Class of 2027: Incoming Students and Families/Supporters

 If I am participating in a First-Year Trip, when will I find out more about what to expect?

-The First-Year Trips program will email Trip assignments and packing lists after Friday, July 21.
-In the meantime, make sure to visit their Frequently Asked Questions.
-Please contact First-Year Trips with any questions or concerns.
+The First Year Trips program will email Trip assignments and packing lists after Friday, July 26.
+Please contact First Year Trips with any questions or concerns.
 Thank you!

 top

-OLs are upper-level students (24s, 25s, and 26s) who will be here alongside you during New Student Orientation (NSO) while you transition to Dartmouth and start building your community.
-You’ll find them hosting programs, leading conversations, welcoming you to events, and always available to help you find your way (both literally and metaphorically) at Dartmouth.
+OLs are upper-level students who will be here alongside you during New Student Orientation (NSO) while you transition to Dartmouth and start building your community.
+You’ll find them hosting programs, leading conversations, welcoming you to events, and always available to help you find your way (both physically and metaphorically) at Dartmouth.
+Follow them on the OL's Instagram (@dartmouth_ols).

 top